PhoenixPan/Spring/MongoDB connection & manipulation.md

-# MongoDB connection
+# MongoDB connection & manipulation

 ## Setup
 1. Create User object and UserRepository object.
-We need getters for fields to be included in GET responses.
+    1. We need getters for fields to be included in GET responses.
+    2. Use `@Document(collection = "users")` if the collection name is different from the class name.
     ```java
     public class User {
       @Id private String id; // good practice to use @id